linuxgurugamer/ModularSegmentedSRBs/README.md

 Important Information about mass and dV

 Solid fuel by definition does not flow.
-In order to make this work properly, I've had to create two resources.
-They are both hidden, but knowing what they are is necessary to understand some odd behaviour.
+In order to make this work properly, I've had to create three resources.
+They are all hidden, but knowing what they are is necessary to understand some odd behaviour.
 In order to allow vessels to be designed correctly, the fuel has to be in the tank segment .
 In order to calcualate the dV correctly, the fuel has to be in the motor.
 So what happens is that in the editor, all fuel is normally put into the motor.
 When the CoM marker is shown, the fuel is moved into the tank segments,